voxpupuli/puppet-nftables/README.md

 If and only if successful the configuration will be copied to the real locations before the service is reloaded.

+## Un-managed rules

+Rules added manually by the administrator to the in-memory ruleset will be left untouched.
+However, `nftables::allow_unmanaged_rules` can be set to `false` to revert this behaviour and force a reload of the ruleset during the Puppet run if non-managed changes are detected.

 ## Basic types

 ### nftables::config